 Lilian welcomes proposals for postgraduate supervision from students interested in the fields of corporate governance, CSR and labour developments in developing countries.

 Lilian's interests lie in gender, work and developing countries.
 Her work focuses on how working conditions for workers (especially women workers) in these countries can be improved.
 She has investigated the effectiveness of Corporate Codes of Conduct, unions and NGOs in improving working conditions in Bangladesh, China, Indonesia, Malaysia and South Korea.
-She has led research projects (funded by The British Council- 2015, British Academy- 2016, United Nations Gender Theme Group- 2017, Malaysia and UNWOMEN- 2019) to investigate how the sexual and reproductive health needs of local women and women migrant workers in Malaysia can be met.
+She has led research projects (funded by The British Council- 2015, British Academy- 2016, United Nations Gender Theme Group Malaysia- 2017 and UNWOMEN- 2019) to investigate how the sexual and reproductive health needs of local women and women migrant workers in Malaysia can be met.
 Most recently, she was awarded funding from the Newton Fund Impact Scheme- 2020- to implement a series of interventions to support these health needs in local factories in Malaysia.
+Lilian co-leads the Labour Migration Research Group at Westminster Business School.

-2020: Lilian Miles, Noraida Endut and Tim Freeman (£150,000) British Council Newton Fund Impact Scheme, "Piloting Health Interventions to advance the Sexual and Reproductive Health of Women Migrant Workers in Malaysia" Grant Number 536753284 (April 2020-October 2021) (UK Principal Applicant)
+2020: Lilian Miles & Noraida Endut (£150,000) British Council Newton Fund Impact Scheme, "Piloting Health Interventions to advance the Sexual and Reproductive Health of Women Migrant Workers in Malaysia" Grant Number 536753284 (April 2020-October 2021) (UK Principal Applicant)

 2019: Lilian Miles & Tim Freeman (US$15,000) UNWOMEN, Strategy Paper: SDG#5 Access to Sexual and Reproductive Health and Rights (SRHR) and Violence Against Women Migrant Workers Services (VAWMV) in Malaysia (June 2019-August 2019) (Joint Project Leader)